baragona/Brightness/README.md

 # Brightness
 Sync macbook screen brightness to non-Apple external display.
+It has no UI whatsoever.
+Just a menu item that allows quitting.

 UPDATE: it still works on High Sierra.
 It also seems to not conflict with Night Shift.

+# Installation
-Debug build from high sierra xcode 9 here: https://www.dropbox.com/s/qit5awr1dop2fei/Brightness.app.zip?dl=0
+Download the precompiled app here: https://www.dropbox.com/s/qit5awr1dop2fei/Brightness.app.zip?dl=0 (Debug build from high sierra xcode 9)

-It has no UI whatsoever.
-Just a menu item that allows quitting.
+Unzip and run the app.
+A "sun" icon appears in the menu bar, that is the only UI for now, and it only allows quitting.

+# Other Thoughts
 Pull requests welcome!

 How it works: